dvoaviarison/ring-doorbell-notifier/README.md

 # Ring Doorbell Notifier
-Simple, AI powered (if [ollama](https://ollama.com) installed) nodejs app that will let you skip the expensive subscription and
+Simple, LLM/AI powered (if [ollama](https://ollama.com) installed) nodejs app that will let you skip the expensive subscription and
 - Record your motion videos/snapshots directly on your **Mega drive**.
 Mega because it is the easiest and offers the best amount of free storage
 - Send notification to **slack** with link to these videos when a motion is detected.
 - Use AI to describe what your camera is seeing